plone/volto/docs/source/upgrade-guide/index.md

 custom code (and Volto customizations using the shadowing engine) has to adapt to the new way of reading the config from the new Volto's Configuration.
 However, it won't be mandatory until Volto 14, leaving the community time to adapt their code and projects.

+!!! tip Recommended for addons
+    If you are an addon maintainer and you migrate your add-on to be Volto 12 compatible, it's recommended that you add it as `peerDependencies` for Volto 12.

+    ```json
+      "peerDependencies": {
+        "@plone/volto": ">= 12.0.0"
+      }
+    ```

 #### Changes in your project's `routes` module